urfave/cli/docs/index.md

 ### Using `v2` releases

-The `v2` series is the recommend version for new development.
+The `v2` series is the recommended version for new development.
 Ongoing maintenance is done on the [`v2-maint` branch](https://github.com/urfave/cli/tree/v2-maint) which receives **minor** improvements, bug fixes, and security fixes.